Abstract

 // Für Import-Dauer Versioning per Table deaktivieren

-$GLOBALS['TCA']['tx_news_domain_model_news']['ctrl']['versioningWS'] = false;Database Indexing: Ensure that all relevant columns (foreign keys, pid, deleted, hidden) are properly indexed.
-Missing indices can negate all PHP-level optimisations.
+$GLOBALS['TCA']['tx_news_domain_model_news']['ctrl']['versioningWS'] = false;Database Indexing: make sure all relevant columns (foreign keys, pid, deleted, hidden) are properly indexed.
+Missing indices can wipe out every PHP-level optimisation.

 The Critical Strategy: Batch Processing

-The most vital optimisation: Refactoring to batch processing.
+By far the most important optimisation is refactoring to batch processing.
 The approach:

 // Process in chunks of 500 records